pranab-acharya/laravel-assessment-hipster/README.md

 ## Realtime & broadcasting

 -   Broadcasting is enabled via `App\Providers\BroadcastServiceProvider` and `routes/channels.php`.
 -   Reverb runs with `php artisan reverb:start`.
 The frontend subscribes to private user/admin channels and dispatches Livewire events on notifications.
 -   Ensure `.env` contains a correct `APP_URL` and that you access the app using the same host to keep sessions valid (needed for `/broadcasting/auth`).

 ---

 ## Useful scripts

 -   Start everything: `composer run dev`
+-   Realtime WebSocket server: `php artisan reverb:start`
+-   Queue worker (jobs, CSV import): `php artisan queue:work`
+-   Task scheduler (Windows/dev friendly): `php artisan schedule:work`
 -   Tests: `composer test`
 -   Lint/format (optional): `./vendor/bin/pint` or `./vendor/bin/duster fix`

+Tip: Run these in separate terminals.
+Stop any of them with Ctrl+C.

 ---

 ## Troubleshooting

 -   403 on `/broadcasting/auth`:
     -   Make sure you are logged in and using the same host as `APP_URL`.
     -   Session domain and CSRF must match; avoid mixing `localhost` and `127.0.0.1`.
 -   Realtime not updating:
     -   Ensure `php artisan reverb:start` is running.
     -   Ensure `npm run dev` is running so Echo is loaded (`resources/js/bootstrap.js`).
     -   Check console for channel subscription logs from `resources/js/toasts.js`.
 -   Imports not progressing:
     -   Ensure `php artisan queue:work` is running.
     -   Check `jobs` and `failed_jobs` tables.
 -   Product images not visible:
     -   Run `php artisan storage:link`.

 ---